Last updated on March 9, 2026

 Heliod, Sun-Crowned

-It's a no-brainer to include Heliod, Sun-Crowned in third place.
+It's a no-brainer to include Heliod, Sun-Crowned.
 Heliod distributes +1/+1 counters on creatures or enchantments you control whenever you gain life and can give a creature lifelink for to help you consistently find those lifegain triggers.
-Being a god creature, Heliod isn’t always a creature, which makes for a difficult-to-remove commander that’s also an indestructible enchantment.
+Being a Theros-themed god, Heliod isn’t always a creature, which makes for a difficult-to-remove commander that’s also an indestructible enchantment.

 This is just your good old fashioned lifegain commander.
-Nothing too crazy, just some powerful lifegain triggers and extra consistency to your lifegain in the first place.
-It makes for a smoother game overall and works incredibly well under various stax effects, which notably makes for a great sub-theme.
+Nothing too crazy, just some powerful lifegain triggers and consistent lifegain in the first place.
+It makes for a smoother game overall and works incredibly well under various stax effects, which notably makes for a great sub-theme, and Heliod is overall one of the best mono-white commanders.

 #1.
 Oloro, Ageless Ascetic